 The overall site layout shows that the estate road provides for sufficient refuse vehicle turning (tracking is provided) and each individual dwelling has its own dedicated off street parking (each plot has 2 no. parking spaces).
-The ILS and CC will share a communal car parking area that includes 28 no. car parking spaces.
+The ILS will be provide with a car parking area that includes 19 no. car parking spaces.
 This provision is considered to generally accord with parameters set in Appendix 8 of the Local Plan.
 Appropriate conditions will be imposed on any decision issued to secure respective parking, turning and manoeuvring spaces as described above.